During the war there started to appear what became known

 On 3 June 1913 John married Ellen Alice Lydia Lovegrove (1891 – 1988) in St Anne's Church.
 Both John and Ellen were living on Jenkins Hill.
 Ellen's parents Daniel Lovegrove (1872–1913) and Ellen Hannah Hart (1870–1912) had lived in Half Moon Street, and had both died not long before her marriage.

 John & Ellen had a daughter Ellen Kathleen F Clements born in 1916."John" may have been registered as James.
+There are several enquiries concerning the Clements family here.

 | Lieutenant Charles James Cocburn,